datachill/datachill.github.io/about.md

 permalink: /about/
 ---

 Hi, Dechao here.
-I am currently a data scientist at [MSD Singapore](http://www.msd-singapore.com/home/), known as [Merck](http://www.merck.com/index.html) in the US and Canada.
+I am a data scientist based in Singapore.
 My interests are in learning and applying latest deep learning algorithms, building data products, and big data.

+Currently I am working for [MSD Singapore](http://www.msd-singapore.com/home/), which is known as [Merck](http://www.merck.com/index.html) in north America.

 ### More Information